Bellfalasch/frontend-forum/slides.md

 # <twemoji-magic-wand/> FE Tricks

 1. Visit any Github-repo, press the dot-key on your keyboard.
 This will open the repo in a web-edition of VScode.
 Thx Magnus
+2. Visit any Github-repo, press the T-key on your keyboard.
+This will open a file-search dialog so you can quickly find a specific file based on name.
+Thx Eirik

 ---